 Digital Matter tracking devices cater for a number of different ways to start a trip.

-Input 0 (bit 0) is the IGNITION input and Telematics Guru uses this to work out if the a device is in a trip.
+Input 0 (bit 0) is the IGNITION input and Telematics Guru uses this to work out whether run hours and odometer readings should be incremented.

 The most common way of doing this is to wire in the physical ignition line to the white wire on the device (the ignition input on Dart, G60, G100) and use this to start and stop trips.